Last update: 10.23.2018

 Apps and extensions

 Let’s start with the worst possible, the Mozilla Firefox browser extension.
-It’s a plain disaster, the “Betternet bitter nut,” so to speak.
+It’s a plain disaster.
 It really seems that this provider only included this extension to be able to boast having this section covered.
 The Google Chrome extension is not much better, either.
 Unfortunately, it may have DNS and WebRTC leaks.

 The mobile apps can only be started with a 7-day free trial and you need to figure out how to cancel it to only use the free version without being charged for the $11.99 monthly payment.

 You may also miss the router or Smart TV support.
-Well, you may not, actually, unless you are either a total beginner on the field of online privacy or a hardcore risk lover to want to use Betternet VPN for anything other than unblocking geo-restricted websites.
+Well, you may not, actually, unless you’re either a total beginner to online privacy or a hardcore ris-taker to want to use Betternet VPN for anything other than unblocking geo-restricted websites.

-If you would like to try the “premium” (or paid) version without the annoying ads and with more servers, you still have an opportunity not to invest at all.
+If you would like to try the premium version without the annoying ads and with more servers, you still have an opportunity to not invest at all.
 Betternet has a 7-day free trial option.
 Actually, this is your only option when you want to install one of the mobile device clients (Android or iOS).

 Apart from the rather high monthly plan, Betternet offers one of the cheapest VPN services: